martianfield/M101JS/week05 - Indexes and Performance/021 Text Indexes.md

 ## Video

 * link: [YouTube](https://www.youtube.com/watch?v=nLau5Fx9LC8)
+* notes:
-* notes: At 0:36, Andrew says that when you search on strings with a standard index, the entire string must match.
+    * At 0:36, Andrew says that when you search on strings with a standard index, the entire string must match.
 This isn't entirely true; a regex search will search the index (rather than the full collection), and if you anchor it on the left by beginning with ^, you can often do better still.
 Here's a link to the documentation.
+    * in this video `ensureIndex` is used ... since 3.0 this is deprecated and is an alias for `createIndex` (see [here](https://docs.mongodb.org/manual/reference/method/db.collection.ensureIndex/))

 ## Why and What?